RyanSpaker/CornGame/doc/LOD.md

 There is 2 kinds of billboarding, from what I can tell.
 1. a single billboard is used, based on view angle.
 Billboards always face the player.
+  - we could linearly interpolate between angles, but this might look worse due to blur. there may be interpolations that don't blur, but they are probably computationally expensive
 2. 2 or 3 static perpendicular billboards (minecraft grass). (generally do not face the player)

 Both approaches could be tried.
 The later has nice intersection properties but is less efficient.